$K$-theory of ghostly ideals for $\ell^p$-coarsely embeddable spaces: Geometric and ghostly ideals in Roe algebras

 \subsection{Coarse groupoid}

 Throughout this paper, we shall always assume $(X,d)$ to be a metric space with bounded geometry, i.e., for any $R>0$,

 where $B(x,R)=\{x'\in X\mid d(x,x')\leq R\}$.
-Denote $\beta X$ the Stone-\v{C}ech compactification of $X$, which is the set of all ultrafilters on $X$ endowed with a topology making it a compact Hausdorff space such that $C(\beta X)\cong\ell^\infty(X)$.
+Denote by $\beta X$ the Stone-\v{C}ech compactification of $X$, which is the set of all ultrafilters on $X$ endowed with a topology making it a compact Hausdorff space such that $C(\beta X)\cong\ell^\infty(X)$.
 The reader is referred to \cite{Goldbring2022} for details of ultrafilters and Stone-\v{C}ech compactification.
-For each $R>0$, we define the \emph{$R$-diagonal} of $X\times X$ by
+For each $R>0$, we define the \emph{$R$-diagonal} of $X\times X$ to be

-When $R=0$, the set $\Delta_0$ is exactly the diagonal in $X\times X$.
+When $R=0$, the set $\Delta_0$ is the diagonal in $X\times X$.
 A subset of an $R$-diagonal is called an \emph{entourage} (or a \emph{controlled set}).
 The set of all entourages, denoted by $\E_d$, is called the \emph{coarse structure} of $X$ associated with the metric.
 The \emph{coarse groupoid} of $X$, denoted by $G(X)$, is defined to be

 The space $\beta X$ is the unit space of $G(X)$.
 The projection onto the first (second, resp.) coordinate $r: X\times X\to X$, ($s: X\times X\to X$, resp.) extends continuously to the range map $r: G(X)\to\beta X$ (the source map $s: G(X)\to\beta X$, resp.).
 The reader is referred to \cite{STY2002} for details of the coarse groupoid.
 A subset $U\subset \beta X$ is called \emph{invariant} if $r(\gamma)\in U$ is equivalent to $s(\gamma)\in U$ for any $\gamma\in G(X)$.
 For a subset $Y\subseteq X$, we define